The Bob Newhart Show: Episodes

+Finale

+In the show's April Fools' Day final episode, "Happy Trails to You," Bob gives up his practice and accepts a teaching position at a small college in Oregon.
+In the closing scene, Bob, Emily, Jerry, Carol and Howard exchange tearful goodbyes and embrace; an emotional Emily bursts into an impromptu refrain of "Oklahoma," and the others join in (except for Howard, who does not know the words), a nod to The Mary Tyler Moore Show finale (also produced by MTM) from the previous year, in which the newsroom characters embraced and sang "It's a Long Way to Tipperary".
+The final credits show the cast of the episode in a curtain call.

 Awards and honors

 In 1977, the show received two Emmy nominations – for "Outstanding Comedy Series" and for Pleshette for "Outstanding Continued Performance by an Actress in a Comedy Series".
 Newhart, himself, was nominated twice for a Golden Globe Award as "Best TV Actor—Musical/Comedy" in 1975 and 1976.
 In 1997, the episodes "Over the River and Through the Woods" and "Death Be My Destiny" were respectively ranked No. 9 and No. 50 on TV Guide's 100 Greatest Episodes of All Time.
 TV Guide's 50 Greatest TV Shows of All Time listed it as No. 44.
 In 2007, Time placed the show on its unranked list of "100 Best TV Shows of All-TIME".
 Bravo ranked Bob Hartley 84th on its list of the 100 greatest TV characters.

 In 2004, TV Land commemorated the show with a statue of Newhart in character as Dr. Hartley, seated and facing an empty couch, as if conducting a therapy session in his office.
 The statue was temporarily installed in front of 430 North Michigan Avenue, the building used for exterior establishing shots of Hartley's office.
 The statue is now permanently located in the sculpture park adjacent to Chicago's Navy Pier entertainment complex.
 In 2005, the TV Land Awards honored The Bob Newhart Show with its Icon Award, presented by Ray Romano.

 In 2013, TV Guide ranked the series No. 49 on its list of the 60 Best Series of All Time.